-As we celebrate the amazing work of volunteers around the UK, meet one of our Community First Responders for the NHS
+As we celebrate the amazing work of volunteers around the UK, meet a Community First Responder for the NHS

 Find out more about the role of NHS Ambulance Service volunteer responders, who provide emergency life-saving care.

-Boundless member Alex Wood has been volunteering as a CFR for South West Ambulance Service Foundation Trust for six years.
-SWASFT is the most rural NHS Trust in England and its ambulance service covers around 10,000 square miles.
+Boundless member Alex Wood has been volunteering as a CFR for South Western Ambulance Service Foundation Trust for six years.
+SWASFT is one of the most rural NHS Trusts in England and its ambulance service covers around 10,000 square miles.
 There are more than 450 Community First Responder groups across the South West with over 6000 volunteers; they provide emergency care to more than 20,000 incidents each year, mainly in rural and remote locations.

 The role of Community First Responder

 Inspired by a TV documentary about the ambulance service, Alex researched the role of Community First Responder and found his local contact.
 “I started as a Responder in early 2012 through SWASFT, and the recruitment and training was done through St John Ambulance.
 I attended four days of training over two weekends, and was then issued with my equipment.
 In our Responder bag we carry dressings, equipment to open or maintain a patient's airway, oxygen, a defibrillator, and equipment to do basic observations such as monitoring pulse and oxygen saturation for both adults and children.